 In her twenty-something as a working journalist Nechama has dodged the secret police in Burma (after interviewing Nobel Peace Prize winner Aung San Suu Kyi), explored tunnels underneath Johannesburg, gotten dusty at rock festivals, and reported on the myth of ‘white genocide’ in South Africa.

 Nechama works as a freelance reporter, based in Johannesburg, and has contributed to local and international titles including the Sunday Times, Mail & Guardian, City Press, the Hindustan Times, Wanted (the Business Day magazine), Marie Claire, ELLE, Women’s Health and Men’s Health, VISI, TASTE, Smith Journal and the UK Guardian.

-Nechama is the head of TRI Facts, the research and training division of independent fact-checking agency Africa Check, where she also writes about crime, security, politics and policy, and whether or not Johannesburg is the world’s largest urban forest.
+Nechama is the head of training and research at TRI Facts, part of independent fact-checking agency Africa Check, where she also writes about crime, security, politics and policy, and whether or not Johannesburg is the world’s largest urban forest.
 She is an occasional lecturer and mentor at the University of the Witwatersrand’s School of Journalism and Media Studies, and is currently working towards a PhD looking at media and data.

 Nechama lives in Johannesburg with her two sons, a magnificent cat, an over-enthusiastic dog, three guitars and (in no particular order) too many books, shoes and dresses.
-Nechama is a committed martial artist and holds a second dan in karate.
+Nechama is a part-time alt-folk musician and is (unrelated) a committed martial artist, holding a second dan in karate.